united-manufacturing-hub/united-manufacturing-hub/README.md

 <!-- <img src="docs/static/images/Otto.svg" height="150"> -->

-## About The Project

 The Open-Source toolkit to build your own reliable and secure Industrial IoT platform.
 It provides you with an entire IT / OT infrastructure - from the edge to on-premise to the cloud.

 You can use it
-1. as a standalone end-to-end Industrial IoT platform to securely connect your machines with the cloud or
+1. as a **standalone end-to-end Industrial IoT platform** to securely connect your machines with the cloud or
-2. as a toolkit and integrate its components fully into your IT/OT infrastructure to close potential gaps.
+2. as a **toolkit** and integrate its components fully into your IT/OT infrastructure to close potential gaps.

 ### Key benefits